sami-chaaban/alphascreen/README.md

 alphascreen --write_unfinished
 ```

-Checks how many runs are finished so far and writes out a new bash script with the remaining Colabfold commands.
+Checks how many runs are finished so far and writes out a new bash script with the remaining Alphafold commands.

 ### Analysis<a name="analysis"></a>